 02:00 Another chorus?
 The unwritten rules are quite clear for all to see.
 You can’t have a verse that’s shorter than the chorus.
 Everyone knows you just ran out of words, or it was getting close to lunch and you were desperate for an M&S ‘Super Green’ edamame and minted pea on chia and linseed bread sandwich.
 The only thing worse is just repeating the first verse with extra synths and percussion.

 02:32 Take me to the bridge.
-I can’t tell who is singing.
-I’m going for Claire (there’s no official video yet).
-Unless it’s Lisa, because she hasn’t done a lead part yet.
+Before the official video I wasn’t sure who was singing.
+I thought it was Claire and then maybe Lisa, because she hasn’t done a lead part yet.

 02:54 Where’s the middle eight?
 Oh wow, these crazy Steps kids are serving up ‘took the rulebook and just threw it away’ realness here.